PX4/PX4-Devguide/flow_lidar_inav_setup.md

 # Optical Flow and LIDAR
 ----------------------------------------------------

-This page shows you how to set up the PX4Flow and a LIDAR-Lite for position estimation.
+This page shows you how to set up the PX4Flow and a LIDAR distance measurement device for position estimation.

 ## Selecting an Estimator
 --------------------------------------------------------